Feature Guide

 Concurrent Lines

-• Trade-off: larger values throughput-wise are faster but the model has to emit more lines per response, raising the chance of formatting drift.
+- Trade-off: larger values give higher throughput but force the model to emit more lines per response, raising the chance of formatting drift.
 Smaller values are steadier but use more requests.
 Stick with 3 for documents/subtitles, push to 5 for plain text.

 Context Lines